Dialogue System

 Predictable State Flow

-Components for dialogue, choices, inventory, journal, map, and characters, plus a full game shell.
+Components for dialogue, choices, inventory, journal, map, and characters that can be used together or replaced individually.

 Console tools for inspecting state, setting flags, teleporting, and triggering dialogues.